zoldello/fencing/README.rst

 ====================
 My Programming Style
 ====================
-My programming style is a module do one specific thing and do it well.
+My programming style is to make a module do one specific thing and do it well.
 I truly believe in the single responsibility principle.
 This adds some complexity as there may be many files, but I think it the benefits of this approach (like easier unit test and isolation) is worth that expense.
 Anything not related to modules's core purpose is outsources to another module focused on that.
 I use folders to guide me to where I can find resources.
 For example, fencing at the root of the project tells me that this folder holds all the Pool-distribution code.
 The model subfolder tells me where I can get a module that hold data.
-The service folder by its name tell me where I can find thing that do heavy lifting.
+The service folder by its name tell me where I can find thing that do heavy lifting- aka provide service.

 ============
 Architecture